Home

 Main content

-The MIT Center for International Studies (CIS) and the University of Bergen's Faculties of Humanities and Social Sciences are proud to announce the launch of a new Global Seed Fund supporting international academic collaboration.
-This initiative aims to strengthen ties between the two prestigious institutions, fostering innovative research in the fields of humanities and social sciences.
+In 2023, the Massachusetts Institute of Technology (MIT) and the University of Bergen (UiB) launched a new Global Seed Fund supporting international academic collaboration.
+The aim was to strengthen ties between the two prestigious institutions, fostering innovative research in the fields of humanities and social sciences.
+In 2025, the faculty of social sciences has been replaced by the faculty of Medicine in the programme.

-“We are pleased to announce the establishment of this fund, specifically aimed at supporting new research endeavors or the next stages of existing projects,” said Kathleen Thelen, professor of political science and faculty director of the MIT Scandinavia program at CIS.
+“We are pleased to announce the establishment of this fund, specifically aimed at supporting new research endeavors or the next stages of existing projects,” said Kathleen Thelen, professor of political science and faculty director of the MIT Scandinavia program at CIS, at the launch of the collaboration.
 "We anticipate that this collaboration will facilitate fruitful exchange of ideas and develop new research pathways, and I look forward to the innovative proposals and research in the humanities and social sciences that will emerge between MIT and the University of Bergen.”

-The new fund will provide faculty and research scientists at both institutions the opportunity to jointly apply for seed grants, with the goal of developing new and lasting collaborations.
-Special priority this year will be given to proposals that align with the areas of communication studies, digital humanities, economics, environmental humanities, history, information science, language and linguistics, philosophy and systems dynamics--with the goal of encouraging innovation and exploration in these key fields.
+The fund provides faculty and research scientists at both institutions the opportunity to jointly apply for seed grants, with the goal of developing new and lasting collaborations.

 Rector Margareth Hagen from the University of Bergen stated, "This collaboration with MIT is not just a funding opportunity but a chance for like-minded people to work together to bring about change through research.
 Our shared commitment to and excellent research communities within the humanities and social sciences will surely lead to groundbreaking insights that resonate not just within our institutions but also in the broader global community.
 There are existing strategic and important collaborations between UiB and MIT, and my hope is that this will expand to even more fields of research and grow into strong and long-lasting relationships between our institutions."